 As long as there is trust, communication, collaboration and a readiness to enter into the spirit of an Agile software project, all of the steps above allow us to deliver a quote with a realistic degree of confidence that a project will be delivered on time and on budget.
 Of course, there will be occasions where a project is delivered early or late and we deal with these variations with the utmost transparency.

-Agile planning and estimation is supported by a number of techniques that a development team can use to gain confidence in their size, effort, duration and cost.
+Agile planning and estimation are supported by a number of techniques that a development team can use to gain confidence in their size, effort, duration, and cost.
 Here are some of the ones our teams use to estimate the size and cost of a software project.

 Whilst they would both be big projects to deliver, their scope, complexity, dimensions, magnitude and therefore size are different.